 Maybe I am missing something, but the researchers are saying that canola oil may not provide the same benefits as olive oil.
 They did not say that canola oil itself increased the risk of AD, which is what the popular press is claiming.
 This research is weak, but it’s not claiming what some individuals think they are claiming.

-Canola oil causes Alzheimer’s disease?
+Does canola oil cause Alzheimer’s disease?

 This article neither claims that canola oil causes AD nor does it have any viable evidence to support that claim.

-This leads me to other important issues this paper (other than the weak evidence and small sample sizes):
+This leads me to other important issues in this paper (other than the weak evidence and small sample sizes):

 - there should have been at least three groups, one that consumed normal mouse chow, one with canola oil, and a third with olive oil.

 - they should have controlled for obesity.
-Of course,

-- we are cherry picking one animal study to come to some conclusion about the relationship between canola oil and Alzheimer’s disease.
+- we are cherry-picking one animal study to come to some conclusion about the relationship between canola oil and Alzheimer’s disease.
 I could find no other clinical, pre-clinical, or epidemiological study that described evidence that supported a link.